-Tenant revenue - Tenant revenue consist of rental income and fees.
+Tenant charges - Tenant charges consist of rental income and fees.
 Charges are determined and billed monthly and are recognized as revenues when assessed because they are measurable and are collectible within the current period.
 Amounts not received by year-end are considered to be accounts receivable, and amounts paid for the subsequent year are recorded as unearned revenue.